SiddharthGupta06/FindDefault_Prediction-of-Credit-Card-fraud/README.md

 4. Consistently observe and refine the deployed model to accommodate changing fraud patterns.

 ## Model Deployment plan
 - There is the deployment plan for the model of this project.
+Model deployed using pickle file.